Website Management

 Your Government about Trump’s attack on research at USDA.
 The 2nd

-reports took a long time to catch on, but now my main pages list the years that
+took a long time to catch on, but now my main pages list the years that reports

-and announce updates so more people will see those pages.
+announce updates so more people will see those pages.
 The top 15 pages this

 year are listed in Table 2 and their counts from last year are also listed.